-Either way, this is a dish worthy of Emperors and your lucky guests alike – I hope you see fit to try this, my Citizens!
+Either way, this is a dish worthy of the Imperial imprimatur and your lucky guests alike – I hope you see fit to try this, !

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.